chevron_left

 Moo Deng, Pesto, and Punch don’t live in Chicagoland, but their viral type absolutely does.
 Here’s where to look for their spiritual cousins at Brookfield Zoo Chicago.

 Moo Deng the baby pygmy hippo in Thailand became a global star thanks to bath‑time clips and an overall level of cuteness the internet could not handle.
-Brookfield Zoo Chicago doesn’t currently have a pygmy hippopotamus on its grounds, but you can still find that same playful, high‑energy vibe in the water.
+Brookfield Zoo Chicago doesn’t currently care for a pygmy hippopotamus, but you can still find that same playful, high‑energy vibe in the water.

 Check out: